senselogic/PARSING_TUTORIAL/README.md

 ## Purpose

-Shows how to implement a JavaScript recursive descent parser which emits pseudo-code.
+Shows how to implement a recursive descent parser which converts a JavaScript subset to pseudo-code.

 ## Example